dsanson/carnap-custom-js/README.md

 -   Use arrow keys, HJKL, or WASD to move from cell to cell.
 -   Use delete or backspace to delete a cell (i.e., select '-')
+-   Use y or c to select ✓ and n or x to select ✗.

 I use this together with custom CSS that removes most of the "dropdown" decoration from each truth table cell.

 TODO: minimal CSS

-WARNING: this overrides the default use of arrow keys for the select boxes within truth tables.
-This is generally a bad idea for accessibility.
+This overrides the default use of arrow keys for the select boxes within truth tables.
+This may be a bad idea for accessibility.
+However, you can still use the keyboard to pop up the selection menu, by pressing the spacebar, and then use the arrow keys to navigate within the pop up menu.
+I *suspect* that easy navigation of the table is a net gain for accessibility, but I am no expert, and would be interested in any feedback on this.

 ## scripts/defs.js